 Warrior Transition Units

-The U.S. Army established Warrior Transition Units (WTUs) at major military treatment facilities located around the world.
-WTUs provide personal support to wounded Soldiers who require at least six months of rehabilitative care and complex medical management.
+The U.S. Army established Warrior Transition Units (WTUs) at major military treatment facilities (MTFs) located around the world.
+WTUs provide personalized support to wounded, ill and injured Soldiers who require at least six months of rehabilitative care and complex medical management.

-A WTU closely resembles a “line” Army unit, with a professional cadre and integrated Army processes that builds on the Army’s strength of unit cohesion and teamwork so that wounded Soldiers can focus on healing to transition back to the Army or to civilian status.
-Each wounded, ill or injured Soldier works with a Triad of Care—primary care manager (normally a physician), nurse case manager, and squad leader—who coordinate their care with other clinical and non-clinical professionals.
+A WTU closely resembles a “line” Army unit, with professional Cadre and integrated Army processes that build on the Army’s strength of unit cohesion and teamwork so that wounded Soldiers can focus on healing before transitioning back to Army or civilian status.
+Within a WTU, wounded, ill and injured Soldiers work with their Triad of Care – primary care manager (normally a physician), nurse case manager, and squad leader – who coordinate their care with other clinical and non-clinical professionals.